adam-viberg/immich-go/report.md

 URL: [https://github.com/simulot/immich-go](https://github.com/simulot/immich-go)

-One or two sentences describing it: It is an open-source tool to upload large photo collections to a self-hosted Immich server.
+Description: It is an open-source tool to upload large photo collections to a self-hosted Immich server.
 It is designed to streamline the uploading.

 ## Onboarding experience